wheresrhys/fetch-mock/docs/docs/@fetch-mock/core/configuration.md

 `{Boolean}` default: `true`

-Sets a `Content-Length` header on each response.
+Sets a `Content-Length` header on each response, with the exception of responses whose body is a `FormData` or `ReadableStream` instance as these are hard/impossible to calculate up front.

 ### matchPartialBody